Health emergency badge

 All London Boroughs have agreed to the scheme, although it is not a mandatory provision and it is offered entirely at the discretion of London parking authorities.
 The badge has no legal status.

-Health emergency badge prodcution and enforcement resumes normal service
+Health emergency badge information and FAQs

 The badge should be clearly displayed by hanging it on the rear view mirror.
 The address of the patient being visited must be shown.